Class Locations

 public static double azimuthRad(Location p1, Location p2)

-s store lat and lon in radians internally.
-Useazimuth(Location, Location)
+Locations store lat and lon in radians internally.
+Useazimuth(Location, Location)for presentation.- Parameters:

 - the azimuth (bearing) from p1 to p2 in radians